12. Data frames#

 resulted in an empty data frame.

-split.data.frame (when called explicitly) can also be used to break a matrix into a list of matrices (rowwisely).
+split.data.frame (when called directly) can also be used to break a matrix into a list of matrices (rowwisely).
 Given a matrix, perform its train-test split: allocate, say, 70% of the rows at random into one matrix and the remaining 30% into another.

 sapply(split(iris[1:2], iris[5]), sapply, mean)